webda2l/symfony-docs/templates.rst

 .. versionadded:: 7.1

     The option to exclude directories was introduced in Symfony 7.1.

+.. versionadded:: 7.3

+    Before Symfony 7.3, the ``--show-deprecations`` option only displayed the first deprecation found, so you had to run the command repeatedly.

 When running the linter inside `GitHub Actions`_, the output is automatically adapted to the format required by GitHub, but you can force that format too: